AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/basic-sql-exercises.md

    `Tables: datasets.sat_scores`

-10. Count the number of user events by `event_name` from users on a macbook pro Output should be ranked with highest event count first
+10. Count the number of user events by `event_name` from users on a macbook pro.
+    Output should be ranked with highest event count first.

     `Tables: datasets.playbook_events`